King Missile: Reunions

 Hall reunited with Dogbowl in 1995 for a tour as King Missile (Dog Fly Religion) for most of October and November of that year.
 The tour featured Hall performing spoken word with Sasha Forte on violin, followed by performance by Dogbowl and his band, and featuring Hall, Forte, Dogbowl and his band all performing together as King Missile (Dog Fly Religion) to headline the shows.
 On March 18, 2010, Hall reunited with Dogbowl as King Missile (Dog-Fly Religion) for a one-time performance at Le Poisson Rouge in New York City.
 Multi-instrumentalist John Kruth, bassist Dave Dreiwitz of Ween, and drummer Billy Ficca of Television joined the duo to round out the lineup.

 On June 25, 2015, Hall, Rick, and Murdock reunited for the first time in over twenty years for a performance at Shea Stadium in Bushwick, Brooklyn.
 They were joined by Rachel Swaner on keyboards and accordion.
 The set consisted of songs from throughout the various King Missile incarnations.
 Hall, Rick, and Murdock played several more shows along with keyboardist Brent Cordero between 2015 and 2019.
 On February 18, 2017, keyboardist and bassist Chris Xefos rejoined the group for a performance at The Gutter Bar in Brooklyn.
 On February 10, 2018, King Missile, featuring the lineup of Hall, Rick, Murdock, Cordero and Korbet performed at a benefit for radio station, WFDU at Rose Gold in Brooklyn.
 A show at Bowery Electric in New York City followed on June 21, 2018, featuring the lineup of Hall, Rick, Murdock, Cordero, and Korbet.
 On May 11, 2019, King Missile performed with Hall, Rick, Murdock, Cordero, and Matt Hunter at Hank's Saloon in Brooklyn.
 Dogbowl performed an opening set and also joined King Missile on stage for several songs.

 On July 11, 2025 the lineup of RB Korbet, Marlon Cherry, and Susan Hwang performed as King Missile (Dog Fly Religion) at Main Drag in Brooklyn, New York.
-The following September and October, Hall King Missile (Dog Fly Religion) performed shows in Australia and New Zealand.
+The following September and October, Hall and Dogbowl, under the name King Missile (Dog Fly Religion), performed shows in Australia and New Zealand.